orcfax/docs/docs/project-catalyst/f12-explorer.md

     -   Provides the status/health of each node.

-The upgrades which enable this functionality are now included in the public github explorer [repo][m3-1], along with additional context, source code, tests, and user documentation to aid in use.
+The upgrades which enable this functionality are now included in the public github explorer [repo][m3-1] along with additional context.

+For test cases, we recorded a walkthrough of the explorer so that users can see how the new features work in tandem to deliver an incredible Explorer Viewer experience.
+This walkthrough also serves as a resource for users looking to better understand the upgrades within the context of the explorer UI.

 [![Explorer walkthrough](https://img.youtube.com/vi/MVLOBT58PlA/0.jpg)](https://youtu.be/8kPMwpoXhN0?feature=shared)